dstreev/workload_scheduler_analysis/analysis/queries/analysis_11.md

-## Query #11
+### Query #11 - Queue Imbalance with User Count

-Usage in Queue with number of users vs. the userlimit factor.

-When there are pending containers
+Usage in Queue with number of users vs. the userlimit factor when there are pending containers AND the queue isn't fully utilized.

 Excludes 'default' queue.

-### Dataset
+#### Dataset